Coencidental/My-Terminal-Application/README.md

 I was able to construct each level of the program logic so that it can collectively cascade in a manner that greatly simplifies the process of simulating card game math.

 Each card object holds the values required for the 'Snap' comparison mechanic, and are each in turn initialized by and grouped under a deck object.
 Within this deck object, a constructor method utilises a simple algorithm to assign the required values, numerically 1 - 13, for each of the 4 suits.
+This both more elegant a solution, and also a much more time friendly workaround.

-The result is shuffled randomly each time it is initialized, so when reusing the same reference deck class for repeated subsequent games, a new distribution is always inevitable.
+This deck result is shuffled randomly each time it is initialized, so when reusing the same reference deck class for repeated subsequent games, a new distribution is always guaranteed.

 This 'game-ready deck' is then passed into an internal deck sorting method, which maps the first 26 cards to one container, and the remaining 26 cards to a second container.
 These represent each players remaining hand.